handsontable/handsontable/README.md

       fontWeight: 'bold'
     },
     title: 'Heading', //make some tooltip
-    readOnly: true //make it read-only
+    readOnly: true, //make it read-only
+    icon: {
+      src: "/calendar.png", // url to icon (16 x 16)
+      click: initCalendar // function to call when the icon is clicked }
   }
 ```